Smana/smana.github.io/content/en/post/pki-gapi/index.md

 {{% notice tip "An opiniated Cloud Native platform" %}}
 All the actions performed in this post come from this [**git repository**](https://github.com/Smana/demo-cloud-native-ref)

 It contains the `Opentofu` code for deploying and configuring Vault as well as **numerous resources** that help me write my blog posts.
-Feel free to provide feedback or open issuese... 🙏
+Feel free to provide feedback or open issues... 🙏
 {{% /notice %}}

 ### ✅ Requirements